mcbctech/mcbc_website/content/kids.md

 We provide opportunities for families to grow together though:

-- A small group for families with children at 10:00 with child care, and
+- A small group for families with children at 10:00 AM with child care, and
-- Children's classes durring the 11:00 service.
+- Children's classes during the 11:00 service.

-This two prongged appraoch means that parents can grow together, and find fellowship and friends but also allows children to have time growing and having fun with their peers.
+**This two prongged appraoch allows parents can grow together and build friendships while children have time growing and having fun with their peers.**

-_We care deeply about the health ands saftey of our children.
-To that end, regular volunteers have back groud checks and classes are help in places where they can be observed easily by people passing by._
+_We care deeply about the health and saftey of our children.
+Regular volunteers have backgroud checks and classes are in places where they can be observed._